DeclanBoller/The-Ruby-Report/README.md

 At this time the company only requires it to be available for desktops, however the company plans to introduce mobile responsiveness.

 ## Deployment -
-The proof of concept of this application is available online here:
+The live version of this application is available online here:
 * [Heroku - 'The Ruby Report'](https://newshub-au.herokuapp.com/)

 ## Prerequisites -